 The number one question we get from couples is about how they should merge their finances.
 Should they go all in or keep things totally separate?
 Should they plan for the best case scenario or the worst?
 How do other people do it?

-Based on our research, we’ve developed this guide to merging your finances, which you can view here.
+Based on our research, we’ve developed this guide to combining your financesto help you get started.

 This guide is targeted at couples who are just moved-in together or are recently engaged.
 We’ve also heard from many married couples that found this exercise beneficial.